percolatestudio/publish-counts/README.md

 Publish-counts is designed for counting a small number of documents around an order of 100.
 Due to the real-time capability, this package should not be used to count all documents in large datasets.
 Maybe some, but not all.
-Otherwise you will maximize your server's CPU usage as each client connects.
+Otherwise, you will maximize your server's CPU usage as each client connects.

+## v1.x Breaking changes

+This version is only compatible with [Meteor 3.0](https://github.com/meteor/meteor/blob/release-3.0/docs/generators/changelog/versions/3.0.md) and higher.

 ## Table of Contents